Economies of scale: Economies of scale and returns to scale

 In essence, returns to scale refer to the variation in the relationship between inputs and output.
 This relationship is therefore expressed in "physical" terms.
 But when talking about economies of scale, the relation taken into consideration is that between the average production cost and the dimension of scale.
 Economies of scale therefore are affected by variations in input prices.
 If input prices remain the same as their quantities purchased by the firm increase, the notions of increasing returns to scale and economies of scale can be considered equivalent.
 However, if input prices vary in relation to their quantities purchased by the company, it is necessary to distinguish between returns to scale and economies of scale.
 The concept of economies of scale is more general than that of returns to scale since it includes the possibility of changes in the price of inputs when the quantity purchased of inputs varies with changes in the scale of production.

 The literature assumed that due to the competitive nature of reverse auctions, and in order to compensate for lower prices and lower margins, suppliers seek higher volumes to maintain or increase the total revenue.
 Buyers, in turn, benefit from the lower transaction costs and economies of scale that result from larger volumes.
 In part as a result, numerous studies have indicated that the procurement volume must be sufficiently high to provide sufficient profits to attract enough suppliers, and provide buyers with enough savings to cover their additional costs.

-However, surprisingly enough, Shalev and Asbjornse found, in their research based on 139 reverse auctions conducted in the public sector by public sector buyers, that the higher auction volume, or economies of scale, did not lead to better success of the auction.
+However, Shalev and Asbjornse found, in their research based on 139 reverse auctions conducted in the public sector by public sector buyers, that the higher auction volume, or economies of scale, did not lead to better success of the auction.
 They found that auction volume did not correlate with competition, nor with the number of bidders, suggesting that auction volume does not promote additional competition.
 They noted, however, that their data included a wide range of products, and the degree of competition in each market varied significantly, and offer that further research on this issue should be conducted to determine whether these findings remain the same when purchasing the same product for both small and high volumes.
 Keeping competitive factors constant, increasing auction volume may further increase competition.